-If the Information Age began in the 1990s with the rise of technology, then we’ve now officially entered the “data age,” where companies like Google, Facebook, IBM, Teradata, Oracle, and SAS have the capacity to gather a lifetime’s worth of data about their customers and the customers’ behavior.
+If the Information Age began in the 1990s with the rise of digital technology, then we’ve now officially entered the Age of Big Data, wherein companies like Google, Facebook, IBM, Teradata, Oracle, and SAS have the capacity to gather a lifetime’s worth of data about customers and their behavior.

-But all that data is just a massive pile of numbers until a skilled analyst turns those numbers into meaningful information useful for making intelligent business decisions.
-Today, companies are searing for experts in data analytics with high formed business and technology backgrounds who understand the importance of the latest data and information-age trends.
+But that data is just an incomprehensible pile of numbers until a skilled analyst turns those numbers into meaningful information, useful for making intelligent business decisions.
+Today, companies are searching for experts in data analytics who have high-formed business and technology backgrounds, and who understand the importance of the latest data and Information Age trends.

 This requires more than simple data analysis.
-Prescriptive analytics focuses on trends using simulation and optimization, while predictive analytics uses statistical tools to predict the future, and descriptive analytics is about enabling smart decisions based on data.
+Prescriptive analytics focuses on trends using simulation and optimization, while predictive analytics uses statistical tools to predict the future, and descriptive analytics is concerned with enabling smart decisions based on data.

 Why do airline prices change every hour?

 Basic economics teaches us that higher demand drives higher prices.
-So, if you knew when the least desirable flying days and times were, you'd easily know when to book the airline tickets for your next vacation in order to get the lowest price.
-Turns out that the airlines have a leg up on consumers when it comes to this information; they use "prescriptive analytics" to sift through millions and millions of flight itineraries instantaneously.
-They use this data to set an optimal price at any given time, based on supply and demand, thus maximizing their profits.
+Following this logic, if a customer knows when the least desirable flying days and times are, he or she would easily know when to book the cheapest airline tickets for their next vacation.
+However, airlines have a leg up on consumers when it comes to this information; they use prescriptive analytics to sift through millions and millions of flight itineraries instantaneously.
+They then use this data to set an optimal price at any given time based on supply and demand, thus maximizing their profits.

-Prescriptive analytics helps airlines squeeze every dollar out of passengers' wallets, making sure that the highest prices are charged during the highest times of demand.
-Airlines even take calculated gambles by deliberately withholding cheap fares during low-demand times in anticipation of a future higher-paying passenger.
-Analytics is key in helping industries like the airlines ensure that their pricing structures are working hard to contribute to bottom-line results.
+Prescriptive analytics helps airlines squeeze every possible dollar out of passengers' wallets, ensuring that higher prices are charged during higher periods of demand.
+Airlines even take calculated gambles by deliberately withholding cheap fares during low-demand times in anticipation of future, higher-paying passengers.
+Analytics is key in helping industries like airlines ensure that their pricing structures are working optimally to contribute to bottom-line results.

 Why does Facebook often find your acquaintance as potential friends?

 Imagine that every Facebook user is represented by a dot.
 Now imagine drawing a straight line between every Facebook user and each of his or her friends.
-With over 750 million Facebook users, you would have quite a chaotic drawing of intersecting lines.
+With over 750 million Facebook users, we would have a pretty chaotic map of intersecting lines.

-This is where prescriptive analytics comes in - to create order out of the chaos and help Facebook recommend the right friends for you.
-It works like this: If you and your friend John Doe have many friends in common, then your straight lines and John's lines have common endpoints.
-But if John has a friend who is not on your list of Facebook friends, it is very likely that you know that person.
-Prescriptive analytics facilitates scanning of billions of such lines to determine possible missing friendships.
+This is where prescriptive analytics comes in - to create order out of the chaos and help Facebook recommend the right friends for each user.
+It works like this: if you and your friend John Doe have many friends in common, then John and your lines have common endpoints.
+Therefore, if John has a friend who is not on your list of Facebook friends, it is very likely that you know that person.
+Prescriptive analytics facilitates the scanning of billions of such lines to determine possible missing friendships.
 So thanks to analytics, we're all able to find our school buddies or long-lost childhood friends.

 Predictive analytics is predicting the future based on historical patterns.